warpstreamlabs/bento/website/docs/about.md

   </div>
 </div>

 It's [simple to deploy][docs.guides.getting_started], comes with a wide range of [connectors](#components), and is totally data agnostic, making it easy to drop into your existing infrastructure.
-Benthos has functionality that overlaps with integration frameworks, log aggregators and ETL workflow engines, and can therefore be used to complement these traditional data engineering tools or act as a simpler alternative.
+Bento has functionality that overlaps with integration frameworks, log aggregators and ETL workflow engines, and can therefore be used to complement these traditional data engineering tools or act as a simpler alternative.

-Benthos is ready to commit to this relationship, are you?
+Bento is ready to commit to this relationship, are you?

 import Link from '@docusaurus/Link';